Cyrus Bryant

-Cyrus Bryant (12 July 1798 – 19 February 1865) was American educator and scientist and member of Academy of Natural Sciences in Philadelphia.
+Cyrus Bryant (12 July 1798 – 19 February 1865) was an American educator and scientist and member of Academy of Natural Sciences in Philadelphia.
 He was brother of William Cullen Bryant and John Howard Bryant.

 Cyrus was born in Cummington, Massachusetts in a family of Peter Bryant (1767–1820), a doctor and later a state legislator, and Sarah Snell.
 He had two sisters, Sarah Sneell Bryant (1802–1824), named after her mother, and a sister named Louisa Charity Bryant Olds (1808 - 1868) and four brothers: